 Why Catch these Fish?

 - Red-Bellied Pacu is an ideal KIDS FISH.
 Catching this fish in the canals is so much fun for kids because they can’t do much wrong, except put a hook in their hand or leg!
-If they can hit the water with a lure, they’re going to catch Pacu.
+If they can hit the water with a lure, they’re going to catch them.
 Pure and simple.
 Literally hours of fun.

 - They are, for their weight, TOUGH fighting fish.
 This makes it even more fun for kids and even adults.
 I’m not ashamed to admit that I’ve spent FAR more time than I thought I would chucking lures into the lakes of Florida JUST to catch this fish.
 Great fun for all ages.